thinktandem/tandem/docs/manifesto/roadmap.md

 Here are some of the major goals we have over the coming years and quarters.

+## 2020

+In 2019 we want to minimally realize our promise as agency-incubator.

+This means we should end the year with a well-defined and documented agency operation, a product (Lando) that generates some revenue, and a plan for how we can grow that product so that it not only generates more revenue but also improves our agency.

 ## 2019

 In 2019 we want to minimally realize our promise as agency-incubator.